 Getting Started #

-If you already have the Excel Add-in loaded and need to replace it with a newer version then follow the steps below.
+If you already have the Excel Add-in loaded and need to replace it with a newer version, follow the steps below.

 Single Licenses

-You should be using the Excel Add-in that is installed in the C:\Program Files (x86)\Transfer All Data\Transfer All Data folder.
-If you are then each upgrade does the replacement for you and no further actions are needed.
+If you are using the Excel Add-in installed in C:\Program Files (x86)\Transfer All Data\Transfer All Data, then each upgrade automatically replaces the file, and no further action is needed.

 Multiple Licenses

-If your Company has multiple TAD Licenses then it is recommended to place the Excel add-in file in a shared folder on the network.
-This makes future updates easier as you just have to replace the one file.
+If your company has multiple TAD licenses, it is recommended to store the Excel Add-in in a shared network folder.
+This simplifies future updates, as you only need to replace the shared file.

 Other Locations

-If you are using a different location from the above or are unsure where your Add-in is located then follow the steps below.
+If you are using a different location or are unsure where your Excel Add-in is stored, follow the steps below.

 Where is my Add-in Located? #

-To find where your existing Add-in is located follow the steps below.
+To find where your existing Excel Add-in is located, follow the steps below.

-Click the About button on the right side of the ribbon.
+Click the About button on the right side of the TAD ribbon.

 Click the Add-in Location link at the bottom.

-You will receive a message showing the current location.
+You will receive a message displaying the current location of the Excel Add-in.

 Otherwise, continue to the Replace the Excel Add-in File steps below.